sbraende/starwars/readme.md

 - Design inspiration:
   - [StarWars](https://www.starwars.com/)

+## AI-Help

+- ChatGPT helped with async issues with nested fetching for people.

 ## License

 This project is licensed under the [MIT License](./LICENSE).
 Feel free to use, modify, and distribute this project as per the terms of the license.